xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

 # Using MongoDB Bulk Operations in Spring Data MongoDB

 This article describes how we used MongoDB bulk operations in Spring Data MongoDB to improve the performance of our application significantly.
+When retiring 2864 products, using bulk operations is about 190 times faster than the original code.

 ## Mixing MongoRepository and MongoTemplate

 Like any other Spring Data framework, Spring Data MongoDB provides MongoRepository for CRUD operations.
-Although saveAll() allows us to do bulk insert in an ideal situation, this method will save the items one by one if the "_id" field of any item is not null.
+Although saveAll() allows us to do bulk insert in an ideal situation, this method will save the items one by one if the primary key field ( annotated with @ID ) of any item is not null.
 This causes significant performance downgrade.
 As a result, in our project we decided to implement bulk upsert using MongoTemplate and to implement other CRUD operations in our Repository interface.

 To take advantage of both MongoRepository and MongoTemplate, for our ***product*** MongoDB collection, the following interface shows the whole picture: